Quoteme/quoteme.github.io/_posts/2021-10-30-sheaves_in_minecraft.md

 ## Introduction

-A few days ago after my introductory class in topology and right before my class about algebraic geometry, me and my friend Anastasia were asked by our fellow students from topology about our current topics in algebraic geometry.
+A few days ago, after my introductory class in topology, and right before my class about algebraic geometry, my friend Anastasia and I were asked by fellow topology students about our current topics in algebraic geometry.
 This then lead to the discussion about [sheaves](https://en.wikipedia.org/wiki/Sheaf_(mathematics)), as they saw my sketch of them in my lecture notes (because I mentioned that